-- Used words or physical acts to place the person in fear,
+- Used words or physical acts to place the person in fear

-- Caused the person to believe they would be immediately harmed by an unlawful act of violence.
+- Caused the person to believe they would be immediately harmed by an unlawful act of violence

-Injunction for Protection Against Repeat Violence -
+Injunction for Protection Against Repeat Violence

 The Injunction for Protection Against Repeat Violence is available for those individuals not covered by the Domestic Violence Injunctions.
 Injunctions for Protection Against Repeat Violence are sometimes filed against co-workers, neighbors, or friends.

-Injunctions for Protection Against Dating Violence -
+Injunctions for Protection Against Dating Violence

-It is determined by consideration of such facts as the dating relationship existed within the past six months, the nature of the relationship included an expectation of affection or sexual involvement and the frequency and type of interaction included involvement over time and on a continued basis.
+It is determined by consideration of such facts as the dating relationship existed within the past six months, the nature of the relationship included an expectation of affection or sexual involvement, and the frequency and type of interaction included involvement over time and on a continued basis.

-Injunctions for Protection Against Sexual Violence -
+Injunctions for Protection Against Sexual Violence

-Require the petitioner to allege one incident of any of the following acts that were reported to law enforcement regardless of whether any criminal charges were file (or even if the charges were dropped for reduced after being filed):
+Require the petitioner to allege one incident of any of the following acts that were reported to law enforcement regardless of whether any criminal charges were filed (or even if the charges were dropped for reduced after being filed):

-- A lewd or lascivious act, as defined in Florida Statutes Chapter 800, committed upon or in the presence of a person younger than 16 years of age.
+- A lewd or lascivious act, as defined in Florida Statutes Chapter 800, committed upon or in the presence of a person younger than 16 years of age;

-- Luring or enticing a child, as described in Florida Statutes Chapter 787.
+- Luring or enticing a child, as described in Florida Statutes Chapter 787;

 - Any other forcible felony wherein a sexual act is committed or attempted.